Case Study: Aqua Plan

 “The data showed us three main causes for admissions – falls, chest infections and UTIs.
 After some more analysis and talking to the care homes about their patients, we realised that UTIs could be easily prevented by increasing patient hydration.”

-Andrew Dowson, Business Intelligence Manager
+Andrew Dowson, Chief Operations Manager

 We spoke to various care homes about how much water patients were drinking and how often.